Enzo is a community-developed adaptive mesh refinement simulation code, designed for rich, multi-physics hydrodynamic astrophysical calculations.

 The Enzo Project is built on the contributed code of dozens of computational astrophysicists -- in the form of physics modules, star formation prescriptions, infrastructure, initial conditions, and on and on.
 We welcome contributions from users and developers alike, and we are endeavoring to make it as easy as possible to contribute code.

 If you're going to be developing, you should definitely join the developer mailing list, where you should feel free to ask questions if you get stuck.
-It might also be a good idea to familiarize yourself with Mercurial and to browse the development and stable versions of the Enzo source.
+It might also be a good idea to familiarize yourself with Git and to browse the development version of the Enzo source.

 Enzo users and developers are, on the whole, a pretty active community.
 We are endeavoring to hold biannual developer workshops, with users' workshops every other year or so.
 We're passionate about ensuring physical fidelity of the simulation code, enabling scientific progress through both large- and small-scale simulations, and encouraging reproducibility of results in the literature.

 Mostly, though, we encourage you to talk to other people in the community; speak up if you have problems, ideas or suggestions; and get involved by contributing fixes and changes if you want to.
 And then, come to a workshop!
 They're usually quite accessible for new and experienced developers, and it's an excellent way to put faces with names on the mailing list.
-We had one in San Diego in the Summer of 2010, and it was productive, informative, and fun.
+We had one at Stanford in the Summer of 2019, and it was productive, informative, and fun.